 By looking at the Canon G1X sensor size, I think Canon may be "getting it" finally with what we want for a super compact digital camera.
 A larger sensor with better image quality.

 You're probably like me in one aspect.
 You want to take quality photos without lugging around a big bulky camera sometimes.
-Canon did a great job at fittinng a big sensor inside the G1X
+Canon did a great job at fitting a big sensor inside the G1X.

-Rumors of a 1 inch sensor in the soon to be announced Canon G17 could become exciting news for Canon shooters if they are a reality.
+Rumors of a 1 inch sensor in the soon to be announced Canon G17 could become exciting news for Canon shooters if they're really a real reality. (;o)